wesleyguirra/wesguirra.github.io/README.md

 ### Senior DevOps Engineer at Funding Circle UK (2021/12 ~ 2022/05) *Contractor*
 ---
+#### Description
+> As a developer my main duties would be to develop new features for the credit APIs using Ruby on Rails and Clojure, as well as identify and investigate bugs and work on security improvements in Front-end applications (mainly XSS)
 #### Accomplishments
 - Migration of legacy `CI/CD` tool from `CircleCI` to brand new `DroneCI`
 - Investigation of bugs and understanding of core business processes